Oneirical/bevy_tgfp/tutorial/5-laser-sumo-rave.md

 struct AnimationPhase;
 ```

-`chaiǹ` effectively means the systems run one after the other.
+`chain` effectively means the systems run one after the other.
 First, I place everything related to making choices and casting spells into `ActionPhase`, then everything related to gameplay actions in `ResolutionPhase`, and finally put all the visuals and animations in `AnimationPhase`.
 The ordering was not chosen at random:

-- `decay_magic_effects` goes after `adjust_transforms̀`, so the magical effects can snap to their tile position before starting to decay.
+- `decay_magic_effects` goes after `adjust_transforms`, so the magical effects can snap to their tile position before starting to decay.
 - `register_creatures` goes before `teleport_entity`, so that moving into the tile of a newly-summoned creature won't succeed due to the creature not having been registered into the `Map` yet.

-Add this new `Plugin` to ̀`main.rs`.
+Add this new `Plugin` to `main.rs`.

 ```rust
 // main.rs